It’s a familiar situation for many parents: Your child is playing in the yard barefoot and comes in complaining that they stepped on something.

 Should you grab the tweezers from the medicine cabinet, or take your child to urgent care to have it removed?
 Or does it even need to be taken out at all?

-When to leave it to a doctor
+When to leave it to your doctor

 Once you’ve determined that a splinter needs to come out, it’s time to decide if you’re the best person for the job.
 Most often, you’ll be able to save a trip to the doctor by removing it yourself.
 But Dr. Mudd suggests leaving it to the pros if: